shintanr/shintanr/README.md

 # Hi there! 👋

 ### I'm Shinta Nurrohmah, a passionate software developer with a particular enthusiasm for Android development.
-I love coding and exploring new technologies, especially in the realm of mobile app development with Kotlin and Dart.

 ## 🌱 What I'm Learning